 Again, requests for early release of Super for Surgery are not as common as the news stories would have you believe, although request have increased lately in a changing economy.
-There are many different ways surgery patients use to pay for life-changing surgery including external finance companies (send an enquiry form below or phone us on (03) 8849 1444 to request the downloadable Surgery Payment & Finance Information Guide).

 Options for paying for desired plastic or cosmetic surgery generally include Savings Accounts, pre-paying on a house mortgage as a form of Surgery Savings that can also reduce interest temporarily or reputable low interest credit providers, as well as early withdrawal requests of Super Funds based on compassionate grounds.

 It is important to do your homework on any of these options and to recognise that early withdrawal of Super for Surgery payment methods is always up to each individual Super Fund administrator.
 For other types of rebates or funds for surgery, certain criteria may also apply.

 Getting payment method advice is a great idea before embarking on any of these options for Surgery.